 But hiding below those rosy numbers are some prickly thorns.
-According to as SBA Office of Advocacy report, Spotlight on Women-owned Employer Businesses, women-owned businesses account for only 12% of sales and 16% of employment.
+According to a Small Business Administration (SBA) Office of Advocacy report, Spotlight on Women-Owned Employer Businesses, women-owned businesses account for only 12% of sales and 16% of employment.

 One reason often cited for the disparity is that women tend to start businesses in fields such as administrative services that don’t foster the growth of big companies.
 But there’s another characteristic of women-owned businesses that may be more telling.
-According to the US Census data, women start with less capital than men and are less likely to take on additional debt to expand their businesses.
-They are also more likely than men to indicate that they do not need any financing to start their business.
+According to the U.S. Census data, women start with less capital than men and are less likely to take on additional debt to expand their businesses.
+They’re also more likely than men to indicate that they don’t need any financing to start their business.

 Janet: You started Golden Seeds in 2004 and it’s now one of the largest angel groups in the country.
 Can you tell us why you started it?